TCP/IP

 Citing of this page:

-Radic, Drago. " IT - Informatics Alphabet " Split-Croatia.
+Radic, Drago. " Informatics Alphabet " Split-Croatia.

-{Date of access}. <https://informatics.buzdo.com/specific/file>.
+{Date of access}; https://informatics.buzdo.com/specific/file.

 Copyright © by Drago Radic.
 All rights reserved. | Disclaimer